 Yes!
 Employers who demonstrate a commitment to long-term, permanent employment for

-Workforce Alliance OJT programs are funded in whole or part by the U.S. Department of Labor Employment & Training Administration, through the Ready to Work Initiative, Job Driven National Emergency Grant and other federal and Connecticut Department of Labor programs.
+Workforce Alliance OJT programs are funded in whole or part by the U.S. Department of Labor Employment & Training Administration, through the Ready to Work Initiative and other federal and Connecticut Department of Labor programs.
 Equal opportunity employer programs.
 Auxiliary aids and serves are available upon request to individuals with disabilities